reflectoring/reflectoring.github.io/content/blog/2022/2022-11-07-structured-logging-with-cloudwatch.md

 We have defined a query with a filter on level = 'ERROR' sorting by timestamp and limiting the results to 20.
 When we run the query, we get the following results:
 {{% image alt="insights-results" src="images/posts/aws-structured-logging-cw/insights-results.png" %}}

-In the query results, we can see 6 errors in the last 1 hour.
+In the query results, we can see 6 errors from our application in the last 1 hour.

 ## Conclusion